 8. Improve your balance and co-ordination

-Pilates helps improve your balance and co-ordination by realigning your spine and strengthening your “core” muscles.
-And better balance and co-ordination means fewer injuries – hence Pilates growing popularity among professional sports people – from dancers to rugby players.
+Pilates and Yoga helps improve your balance and co-ordination by realigning your spine and strengthening your “core” muscles.
+And better balance and co-ordination means fewer injuries – hence Pilates and Yoga growing popularity among professional sports people – from dancers to rugby players.

 9. Helps aid recovery after injury – and prevent injury recurring

-Because of its low impact nature, Pilates is widely recognised as being beneficial to people who are recovering from certain types of injury including whiplash and a wide range of sporting injuries.
-Indeed, many of the injuries that sports people are afflicted with can be avoided – and Pilates can play a big part in ensuring correct body movement and core body strength leads to fewer such injuries.
+Because of its low impact nature, Pilates and Yoga is widely recognised as being beneficial to people who are recovering from certain types of injury including whiplash and a wide range of sporting injuries.
+Indeed, many of the injuries that sports people are afflicted with can be avoided.

 10. No pain plenty gain!

-In most gyms you will hear the mantra “no pain, no gain”, but you won’t hear it repeated in a Pilates studio.
-Pilates is a gentle non-aerobic form of exercise that will tone and strengthen your muscles and transform poor posture without stressing the joints or the heart.
+In most gyms you will hear the mantra “no pain, no gain”, but you won’t hear it repeated in a Pilates or Yoga studio.
+These sessions offer a gentle non-aerobic form of exercise that will tone and strengthen your muscles and transform poor posture without stressing the joints or the heart.

-Contact us today to find out how you too can join in and try out some of our Pilates based workouts.
+Contact us today to find out how you too can join in and try out some of our Pilates or Yoga based workouts.